MicrosoftDocs/architecture-center/docs/solution-ideas/articles/migrate-existing-applications-to-container-apps-content.md

 * Scalability in App Service means you can scale out number of workers used on demand.

 * Modularity for future website work either in App Service or in other services like Azure Container Apps and Azure Kubernetes Service.
-Web Apps for Containers can be a good first step for moving to containers.
+Web App for Containers can be a good first step for moving to containers.

-* A container deployed in Web Apps for Containers is ready for continuous integration and continuous deploy (CI/CD).
+* A container deployed in Web App for Containers is ready for continuous integration and continuous deploy (CI/CD).
 CI/CD capabilities allow you to ship updates faster.

 ## Contributors